vshagur/openbrewerydb-api-tests/README.md

 Keys:

-"--delay" - the delay between requests to the server,
+    --delay - the delay between requests to the server,

-"--html" - the file with test results,
+    --html - the file with test results,

-"--url" - the base URL
+    --url - the base URL (you can run tests on a local server)